Herbert Jones NBA Preview vs. the Mavericks

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-With prop bets in place for Jones, let's dive into some stats and trends to assist you in making good picks.
+With prop bets available for Jones, let's break down some stats and trends to help you find good wagers.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.